melli79/mathGames/Readme.md

 ## 8. Grazing maze

-### 1. Implement pacman in the browser
+### 1. Implement Pacman in the Browser
 A Maze in which there are dots along the walking ways and from time to time fruits (giving extra points).
 The player is to graze the maze in limited time and collect as many points as possible (but with limited speed).

 ### 2. Add automated evil bots

 Whenever the player collides with an evil bot, they die.
-There may be an undestructible mode for 20s after picking a particular fruit in which you can kill evil bots by touching and collect points for them.
+There may be an indestructible mode for 20s after picking a particular fruit in which you can kill evil bots by touching and collect points for them.

 ### 3. Allow Multiplayer games